aissetousacko/Fisheye/README.md

 * Javascript

-## Sources
+## Author
-This project is a study project carried out with Openclassrooms
+Aïssetou SACKO - This project is a study project carried out with Openclassrooms